 The Division of Pharmaceutics and Pharmacology researchers are leaders in the use of state-of-the-art technologies to conduct research centered around four major themes: (1) cancer therapeutics, (2) cell protective therapies, (3) drug delivery systems, and (4) drug toxicity.

-(1) Cancer Therapeutics: the discovery of anti-cancer drug targets, identification of drug resistance mechanisms, and the optimization of drug delivery and disposition are a major area of focus for the Division.
+(1) Cancer Therapeutics: the discovery of anti-cancer drug targets, identification/circumvention of drug resistance mechanisms, and the optimization of drug delivery and disposition are major areas of focus for the Division.
 Our anti-cancer therapeutics research leverages our expertise in novel drug delivery systems, drug transport and membrane trafficking, pharmacokinetics, data analytics, and basic/translational/clinical pharmacology to improve outcomes for cancer patients.

 (2) Cell Protective Therapies: a primary goal of drug discovery in neurologic, cardiovascular and renal diseases is slowing the progression of epithelial cell death.
 Preclinical studies of mechanisms of cell death and mechanisms of cell survival are important research areas in the Division and this knowledge will contribute to the development of therapies to reduce inflammatory and degenerative processes.